SlugQuest/backend/API_Interaction.md

   - **NOTE**: Replace `:id` with the actual TeamID.
 - **Description**:  get a teams task by id
 - **Response**:
-  - same as other task fetch endpoints
+  - same as other task fetch endpoints, an array of tasks

 ### addUserTeam
-- **Endpoint**: '/addUserTeam/:id/:uid
+- **Endpoint**: '/addUserTeam/:id/:code'
-tentative until merge user_search
+-  id is team id, code is user code
+- **Description**:  add a user to a team
+- **Response**:
+  - 200ok, or error

 ### getUserTeams
 - **Endpoint**: `/getUserTeams`